Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Bad cycles in Approval Voting

-When a cycle occurs, an important point is whether the elected candidates in the various states of the cycle are the same, and whether they have a particular quality.
-Given an electorate, a candidate $\alpha$ is said to \emph{dominate} a candidate $\beta$ (sometimes written $\alpha >\beta$, but beware that this is not a transitive relation) whenever there are strictly more voters that strictly prefer $\alpha$ to $\beta$ than voters that strictly prefer $\beta$ to $\alpha$ (i.e. in the \emph{majority graph}, assuming indifferent voters abstain, there is an arrow from $\alpha$ to $\beta$).
-A candidate $\alpha$ is then said to be a \emph{Condorcet winner} whenever she dominates every other candidate; a Condorcet winner may or may not exist, but if it exist it is unique.
-When preferences have no ties, this is the usual definition of a Strong Condorcet Winner; when there are ties, a stronger definition could be possible: to dominate, one could ask for a majority of all voters, including abstainers.
-When ties are allowed, we shall mention whenever our results still hold with this stronger definition.
+Let us recall some definitions relative to what can be considered ``good'' or ``bad'' collective choices among the candidates.

-A candidate $\beta$ is said to be a \emph{Condorcet loser} whenever she is dominated by every other candidate; again, a Condorcet loser may or may not exist and is unique if she exist.
-Similarly, one says that a linear order $\tau$ on the candidates is a \emph{Condorcet order} whenever each candidate dominates all candidates ranked below them in $\tau$.
-Last, we will use a stronger notion than Condorcet loser: a candidate is said to be a \emph{consensual loser} whenever there is a strict majority of the electorate that ranks her last (possibly tied with others) in their preferences.
-A consensual loser rarely exist, and when she does she is a Condorcet loser.
+Given a preference profile, a candidate $\alpha$ is said to \emph{dominate} a candidate $\beta$ (sometimes written $\alpha >\beta$, but beware that this is not a transitive relation) whenever there are strictly more voters that strictly prefer $\alpha$ to $\beta$ than voters that strictly prefer $\beta$ to $\alpha$ (i.e. in the \emph{majority graph}, assuming indifferent voters abstain, there is an arrow from $\alpha$ to $\beta$).
+A candidate $\alpha$ is then said to be a \emph{Condorcet winner} whenever she dominates every other candidate; a Condorcet winner may or may not exist, but if she exists she is unique.
+When preferences have no ties, this is the usual definition of a (strong) Condorcet winner; when there are ties, a stronger definition could be possible: to dominate, one could ask for a majority of all voters, including abstainers.
+Similarly a candidate $\beta$ is said to be a \emph{Condorcet loser} whenever she is dominated by every other candidate; again, a Condorcet loser may or may not exist and is unique if she exist.

-Given a set of candidates and an electorate, there are many questions of interest: are there equilibrium or trivial cycles, and which candidate do they elect? are there non-trivial cycles, and which candidates are elected in the various states of the cycles? when there are several cycles, how big are their respective basin of attraction? which cycle has a particular state, e.g. the state where each voter votes only for her favorite candidate, in its basin of attraction, and which candidates can be elected in this cycle? how do the answers to all these questions depend on the electorate?
+Last, we will use a stronger notion than Condorcet loser: a candidate is said to be an \emph{absolute majority loser} whenever she is a Condorcet loser and there is a strict majority of the electorate that ranks her last (possibly tied with others) in their preferences.
+An absolute majority loser rarely exists.